witer-rs/witer/README.md

 This layout was chosen to allow for the window messages not to block the application.
 The window thread will proceed unblocked normally unless the user executes an action that necessitates a sync point.
-For now, the only actions that requires sync points are resizes and moves.
+For now, the only actions that require sync points are resizes and moves.

 ## Cargo Features